-In the Rift Basin Area Block, a 2D seismic crew has mobilized and has commenced the acquisition of a minimum of 400 kilometer land and lake survey.
-Source rock outcrops and oil slicks on the lakes have been identified in the block where there is no existing seismic or wells.
+In the Rift Basin Area Block, a 2D seismic crew will complete the acquisition of approximately 600 kilometers of land and lake seismic in the third quarter of 2015.
+Source rock outcrops and oil slicks on the lakes have been identified in the block where there was previously no existing seismic or wells.